FedSA: A Unified Representation Learning via Semantic Anchors for Prototype-based Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel framework named FedSA, which introduces simple yet effective semantic anchors to decouple the generation of prototypes from local representation learning.
-By using these semantic anchors to serve as prototypes, we further propose RMCL and CC to correct local models, enabling them to learn consistent representations and decision boundaries.
-We then update the semantic anchors with global prototypes via an EMA update to facilitate FL collaboration, which iteratively encourages clients to learn a unified data representation.
-Extensive experiments and ablation studies under both statistical and model heterogeneity settings demonstrate the superiority of FedSA over prototype-based FL methods.
+In this paper, we propose a novel framework named FedSA, which introduces simple yet effective semantic anchors to decouple the generation of prototypes.
+By incorporating semantic anchors, we further propose RMCL and CC to correct local models, enabling them to learn consistent representations and decision boundaries.
+We then update the semantic anchors with global prototypes via an EMA update to encourage clients to learn a unified data representation.
+Extensive experiments and ablation studies demonstrate the superiority of FedSA over prototype-based FL methods.